 A skinny bundle is a type of pay-TV multichannel service.
 The big reason that skinny bundles are so different from cable and satellite services is that they are delivered over the internet – “over the top,” in industry lingo.
 This has a ton of consequences for how the services actually feel, work, and treat their customers.

 Not every skinny bundle service offers Travel Channel, but a lot of them do.
-Let's take a look at the most trustworthy skinny bundles that offer you ways to watch Travel Channel without cable.
+Here are the most trustworthy skinny bundles that offer you ways to watch Travel Channel without cable:

 Can I Watch Travel Channel on Roku, Fire TV, Apple TV, or Chromecast?